-PHS Horticulturalists bring their extensive experience in creating dynamic, seasonally interesting public gardens to a more tailored and intimate experience for each of our Pop Up Garden.
+PHS Horticulturists bring their extensive experience in creating dynamic, seasonally interesting public gardens to a more tailored and intimate experience for each of our Pop Up Garden.
 One PHS Pop Up Garden highlight is the plants themselves.
 Both in-ground planting beds and containers throughout the garden serve to inspire visitors with a creative mix of shrubs, perennials, spring-blooming bulbs, annuals and tropicals.
 Explore a sampling of what is currently planted in our garden below.

 A native to North America, this frothy plant is known as the Foam Flower with its genus name coming from the Greek word for tiara.